Naaafis/HealthCare-Application/README.md

 use POST calls along with the following parameters for json requests to send messages:
 {sender: *string*, recipient: *string*, message: *string*}

+For the purposes of this application, I will deploy the API myself on an EC2 instance

 ------------------------------------------------------------------------------------------------
 Database for Chat decision purposes: